It Ends With Us: A Plan to Reimagine Public Safety

 This policy agenda is part of that strategy.

 Every day in America, more than 100 lives are taken by the deadly epidemic of gun violence.
-Among young people, gun violence has become a top cause of death, second only to car accidents, and it is the leading cause of death among young men.
-And the COVID-19 pandemic has only further laid bare the structural inequities that contribute to violence in our communities, intensifying the need for holistic solutions to gun violence.
+Firearms are the leading cause of death for children and teens in the US, and it’s especially deadly among young men.
+And the COVID-19 pandemic only further laid bare the structural inequities that contribute to violence in our communities intensifying the need for holistic solutions to gun violence.

 Violence is a complex and layered issue, but it is undeniable that the root causes of much of the violence in the United States lie in poverty, marginalization, exclusion, and glorification of guns in our culture.
 It is amplified by the societal belief that a gun can solve our problems.